 The VOX political party are radical right-wing and a strong proponent of anti-trans ideology.
 They have close connections with both Hazte Oir and CitizenGo via the latter two's founder, Ignacio Arsuaga, and more recently formed an alliance with Feminist Party of Spain president Lidia Falcón against the trans equality law.
-VOX's main concern is defence of traditional values and the defence of the Spanish nation against 'immigrant threats' and the morally corrupt 'La Anti-España' (Anti-Spain), alongside opposing abortion, same-sex marriages, and trans rights.
+VOX's main concern is defence of traditional values and the defence of the Spanish nation against 'immigrant threats' and the morally corrupt 'La Anti-España' (Anti-Spain), alongside opposing abortion, same-sex marriages, and trans rights.71

 Strong opposition to the recent 'trans law' also came from anti-trans self-labelled feminist groups.
 They portray trans people as threats to society and women and supportive parents of trans children as criminals.
-High level political support to transphobia from La Confluencia Movimiento Feminista - a collective of women's groups opposed to the draft law - legitimised violence against trans people and denial of care.
+High level political support to transphobia from La Confluencia Movimiento Feminista - a collective of women's groups opposed to the draft law72 - legitimised violence against trans people and denial of care.73 a press conference.

-The tactics of CitizenGo are primarily using e-petitions.
-It is common practice for CitizenGo to hand-deliver petitions as a lobbying tool to target specific decision-makers, accompanied by a press conference.
 This escalated at the 2019 CSW where a petition to block the inclusion of rights related to gender and sexuality in the CSW Agreed Conclusions targeted the session facilitator, Deputy Ambassador Koki Muli Grignon.
 Tens of thousands of people texted Grignon's personal mobile, who was forced to suspend negotiations and leave the UN building to obtain a new phone number.

+The tactics of CitizenGo are primarily using e-petitions.
+It is common practice for CitizenGo to hand-deliver petitions as a lobbying tool to target specific decision-makers, accompanied by